MiinaMagdy/battery-notification/README.md

 # battery-notification
-Simple bash script that makes notification when the battery percentage reaches up to 95%
+A shell script that notifies you when the battery percentage reaches up to 95% on Linux

 ## Installation
 1. Clone the repository to your local machine